BlueAndGold - PFF Names Quenton Nelson A Top-Five Player, Three Other Ex-Irish In Top 50

 Nelson committed three penalties all season and allowed just 20 pressures.
 Only two of those resulted in the quarterback being hit.
 He was one of eight guards in 2019 to allow 20 or fewer pressures and one of nine offensive linemen to allow zero sacks, per PFF.

 The Colts ranked fifth in carries per game, seventh in rushing yards per game, fifth in rushing plays of at least 20 yards and 11th in yards per carry.
-Their line helped elevate the play of three primary running backs who were each Day 3 draft picks.
+Their line helped elevate the play of three primary running backs who were each day-three draft picks.

 Smith has been a starter at safety for the Vikings since they took him in the first round in 2012.
 In 2017, he had the third-highest grade of any NFL player and his 98.8 overall grade was the highest in PFF history for a safety.
 He was a member of PFF’s All-Decade Team.